goncalor/SLAE64/1/readme.markdown

     48 89 c3

-As you may have noticed pushing and popping 64-bit registers results in 1-byte opcodes.
+As you may have noticed, pushing and popping 64-bit registers results in 1-byte opcodes.
 Therefore, we can rewrite 64-bit register moves a `push` followed by a `pop`:

     push rax
     pop rbx